FDewaleyne/regen-repodata/README.md

                         Label of the channel to querry regeneration for -a, --all             Causes a global regeneration instead of just one channel

+  Local options:
+    Require to run the script directly on the satellite if used

-  -f, --force           Forces the operation ; can only work if the script is
+    -f, --force         Forces the operation ; can only work if the script is run on the satellite itself
-                        run on the satellite itself --db                  Use the database instead of the api ; can only be used from the satellite itself.
-Implies --force --cleandb             Get rid of the pending actions before adding the new ones. implies --db and force.
+    --db                Use the database instead of the api ; implies --force --cleandb           Get rid of the pending actions before adding the new ones ; also deletes existing metadata stored in the database for the channel(s) used (5.4.0+ only). implies --db and --force.

+  Connection options:
+    Not required unless you want to bypass the details of ~/.satellite, .satellite or /etc/sysconfig/rhn/satellite or simply don't want to be asked the settings at run time

-  --url=SATURL          URL of the satellite api, e.g.
+    --url=SATURL        URL of the satellite api, e.g. https://satellite.example.com/rpc/api or
-                        https://satellite.example.com/rpc/api or
                         http://127.0.0.1/rpc/api ; can also be just the hostname or ip of the satellite.
 Facultative.
     --user=SATUSER      username to use with the satellite.
-Should be admin of
-                        the organization owning the channels.
+Should be admin of the organization owning the channels.
 Faculative.
     --password=SATPWD   password of the user.
-Will be asked if not given and
-                        not in the configuration file.
+Will be asked if not given and not in the configuration file.
-  --org=SATORG          name of the organization to use - design the section
-                        of the config file to use.
+    --org=SATORG        name of the organization to use - design the section of the config file to use.
 Facultative, defaults to baseorg

 ~~~
 **NOTE** : `--db`  still requires access to the api to avoid adding channels that should not be generated (channels with no checksum type)